Seedlings in raised bed

 Repeat the process with the remaining two 4 ft. boards on the other end and you are ready to go!

-We put a layer of weed barrier down and set the raised bed on top of it.
-I have read about folks putting a layer of cardboard down too.
-It will break down under the soil but in the meantime will also help kill the grass if you are setting your raised bed on top of a grassy area.
+You can also place a layer of weed barrier down and set the raised bed on top of it.
+Landscape fabric works fine, but you can also use newspapers and cardboard.
+These will break down under the soil but in the meantime will also help kill the grass if you are setting your raised bed on top of a grassy area.

 Ready to Fill and Plant